-- · the Company's ability to identify and acquire retail real estate and real estate-related debt investments that meet its investment standards in its target markets; - \cdot the level of rental revenue and net interest income the Company achieves from its target assets; - · the market value of the Company's assets and the supply of, and demand for, retail real estate and real estate-related debt investments in which it invests; - \cdot the length of the current economic downturn; - · the conditions in the local markets in which the Company operates and its concentration in those markets, as well as changes in national economic and market conditions; - · consumer spending and confidence trends; - · the Company's ability to enter into new leases or to renew leases with existing tenants at the properties it owns or acquires at favorable rates; - · the Company's ability to anticipate changes in consumer buying practices and the space needs of tenants; - · the competitive landscape impacting the properties the Company owns or acquires and their tenants; - · the Company's relationships with its tenants and their financial condition and liquidity; - · the Company's ability to continue to qualify as a real estate investment trust (a "REIT") for U.S. federal income tax purposes; - · the Company's use of debt as part of its financing strategy and its ability to make payments or to comply with any covenants under any borrowings or other debt facilities it currently has or subsequently obtains; - · the Company's level of operating expenses, including amounts it is required to pay to its management team and to engage third party property managers; - · changes in interest rates that could impact the market price of the Company's common stock and the cost of the Company's borrowings; and - \cdot legislative and regulatory changes (including changes to laws governing the taxation of REITs).
+- the Company's ability to identify and acquire retail real estate and real estate-related debt investments that meet its investment standards in its target markets; - the level of rental revenue and net interest income the Company achieves from its target assets; - the market value of the Company's assets and the supply of, and demand for, retail real estate and real estate-related debt investments in which it invests; - the state of the U.S. economy generally, or in specific geographic regions; - · the impact of economic conditions on our business; - the conditions in the local markets in which the Company operates and its concentration in those markets, as well as changes in national economic and market conditions; - · consumer spending and confidence trends; - the Company's ability to enter into new leases or to renew leases with existing tenants at the properties it owns or acquires at favorable rates; - the Company's ability to anticipate changes in consumer buying practices and the space needs of tenants; - the competitive landscape impacting the properties the Company owns or acquires and their tenants; - the Company's relationships with its tenants and their financial condition and liquidity; - the Company's ability to continue to qualify as a real estate investment trust (a "REIT") for U.S. federal income tax purposes; - the Company's use of debt as part of its financing strategy and its ability to make payments or to comply with any covenants under any borrowings or other debt facilities it currently has or subsequently obtains; - the Company's level of operating expenses, including amounts it is required to pay to its management team and to engage third party property managers; - · changes in interest rates that could impact the market price of the Company's common stock and the cost of the Company's borrowings; and - the exercise, or level of exercise, of the Company's warrants, exercisable for Common Stock at an exercise price of \$12.00 per share (the "warrants"); - · legislative and regulatory changes (including changes to laws governing the taxation of REITs).